Stable Matching: Dealing with Changes in Preferences: Results

-The firm optimal algorithm operates similarly with the firms proposing and the workers tentatively accepting.
-The key modification here is that when workers reject firms, they \emph{preemptively} reject \emph{all} other firms that are worse according to their list in \emph{all} rooms, including firms that haven't proposed to them yet.
-This step ensures the same perfect matching is found in all the rooms.
+The firm-optimal algorithm~\ref{alg:daalgorithm_firm_both_sides} proceeds analogously, with firms proposing and workers tentatively accepting.
+A key distinction is that workers issue \emph{preemptive} rejections: in each room, a worker rejects \emph{all} firms ranked below their current tentative match—including firms that have not yet proposed—based on their local preference list.
+This ensures the resulting perfect matching is identical in all rooms.